Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 See what plans you qualify for in less than 2 minutes

-Getting your home warranty claim denied is one of the most frustrating experiences a homeowner can face — especially when a costly repair is on the line and you were counting on your coverage to help.
-The good news is that a denial isn't always final, and knowing the most common reasons companies reject claims puts you in a far stronger position to fight back.
+Getting your home warranty claim denied is one of the most frustrating experiences a homeowner can face, especially when a costly repair is on the line and you were counting on your coverage to help.
+The good news is that a denial isn't always final.
+According to a 2026 This Old House survey, roughly 90% of submitted claims are approved, but the 4% to 10% that get denied often stem from a small handful of predictable reasons you can fight back against.

-In this guide, you'll learn exactly why home warranty claims get denied, how to build a compelling appeal with the right documentation, and when it makes sense to escalate to management, state regulators, or even an attorney.
-We'll also cover practical prevention tips so you can avoid denials altogether — and keep more money in your pocket.
+In this guide, you'll learn exactly why home warranty claims get denied in 2026, how to build a compelling appeal with the right documentation, and when it makes sense to escalate to management, state regulators, or even an attorney.
+We'll also cover practical prevention tips so you can avoid denials altogether and keep more money in your pocket.

 Key Pinch Points